anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 ### 1.1.1 Terminology

 Terminology in this document will follow [CNTT Terminology](../../../tech/glossary.md).
 Relevant testing terminology includes:

-**Functional Testing**: Most but not all the existing tests currently being considered for RC-2 are functional tests.
-Reuse of existing test suites is encouraged however OVP 2.0 is not aiming to replace programs such as Certified Kubernetes which is a "CNCF software conformance program that ensures a vendor’s version of Kubernetes supports the required APIs, as do open source community version".
-Testing to confirm specific versions of APIs or software components is out of scope of conformance sine this is an unambiguous part of a product specification.
-The focus of functional testing in conformance is the actual behavior of the system wrt a capability specified in the RM or RA-2.

-**Performance Testing**: The main objective of CNTT performance testing is to understand if a potential BOM is functioning correctly to get expected performance.
-It requires a set of performance testing tools (open source) that help with the dimensioning of a solution by an operator.
-This testing is a comparison between the SUT and a CNTT reference implementation with (pass/fail) result.
-Performance testing for comparisons between commercial implementations is not a goal of CNTT.
-Performance testing relies on existing benchmarks.

-**Benchmarking**: Benchmarking assessments do not define acceptance criteria or numerical performance requirement.
-Benchmark testing and Conformance testing intersect when a specific requirement in the software specification is very important, such as a frequently-executed function.
-Correct execution with the expected result constitutes conformance.
-The completion time for a single conforming execution, or the number of conforming executions per second are potential Benchmarks.
-Benchmarks assess a key aspect of the computing environment in its role as the infrastructure for cloud-native network functions.
-The benchmarks (and related metrics) have been agreed by the Industry and documented in publications of an accredited standards body.
-As a result, benchmarks are a sub-set of all possible performance metrics.
-Examples benchmarks include data rate, latency, and loss ratio of various components of the environment, expressed in quantitative units to allow direct comparison between different systems treated as a black box (vendor-independence).
-Because the demands on a particular system may vary from deployment to deployment, Benchmarking assessments do not define acceptance criteria or numerical performance requirements.

 <a name="1.2"></a>
 ## 1.2 Scope